Fire Safety: Activities to Spark Learning!

 Get more tips sheets from the National Fire Protection Association.

 Listening.
 Read aloud the brief story The Cow That Destroyed Chicago (or "Why We Celebrate National Fire Prevention Week").
 When you've finished reading the story, ask the questions below to test students' listening comprehension.
 (Note: For younger listeners, you might read the story in two parts.)

-Fire safety quiz.
-Take one of the Chevron Cars Fire Safety Quizzes.
-All ages will have fun with -- and learn from -- the quiz.
+Fire safety quizzes and games.
+Try fire safety activities and games.
+Or take a quiz such as this one or this one.
 See Smokey Bear's Web site for additional activities, including a forest fire prevention quiz, a campfire word unscramble, and more fun games and activities.

 Survey/graphing.
 Invite each student to count how many smoke detectors his/her family has in their home.
 Create a simple bar graph showing how many families have one, two, three, four, or five or more smoke detectors.
 Talk about where each smoke detector is located in the home and why the family chose to put a smoke detector there.